FetchIt: End-to-End Mobile UX Case Study

 Full Case Study

-Thanks for checking out my work!
 If you’re interested in the full details, you can read my full final paper here.